brokensandals/object-graph-as-json/README.md

   - Variable bindings from enclosing lexical scopes are not preserved.
   - The current UnsafeDecoder implementation assumes that the source code of the function is a valid function declaration, expression, or arrow function expression.
     But depending on your execution environment, calling toString() on a method (which is what the encoder does to determine the source code) may result in a string that starts with the method name instead.
-- More types should likely be added in order to compactly represent things such as regexes.
-- Many more objects need to be added to the list of recognized builtins.
 - An instance of `Encoder` or `UnsafeDecoder` will never forget a symbol that it has seen.
   If you use long-lived instances of these, and for some reason your program produces large numbers of new symbols which are included in objects that it encodes, this is a memory leak.